 The second attempt can be choosing an $L/m$ together with a specific $(z, w, v)$, viz., $q$.
-In there we show periodic orbits with fixed $\gamma=0.5$ and $\epsilon=0.9$.
-As we have seen from, e.g., the Fig.\ref{qE1}, that will lead to a specific $E$ (up to a certain tolerance level of numerical error in practice) and we are able to solve for that to a certain accuracy in principle.
+For this purpose, we fix $\gamma=0.5$ and $\epsilon=0.9$.
+As we have seen from, e.g., the Fig.\ref{qE1}, that will lead to a specific $E$ (up to a certain tolerance level of numerical error in practice, just like when we are fixing the $E$).
 Once again, everything is ready for solving \eqref{ODEs1} for $\{{\tilde r}, \phi\}$ after this operation.
 That brings us the desired trajectories for the cases under consideration.
 We plot out this part of the results in Fig.\ref{periodic2}.
 In there, all the trajectories are shown in the 2D coordinate system $({\tilde x}, {\tilde y})$ as in Fig.\ref{periodic1}.
 It is evident that $z$ describes the number of blade shapes for the orbit.
 As $z$ increases, the blade profile grows, and the trajectory becomes more complex (the similar phenomena are happening in Fig.\ref{periodic1}).

 To better reflect the influence of $\gamma$ on the trajectories of the test part as well as for later convenience, we plot out the results of trajectories in Fig.\ref{periodic3} by setting $(z, w, z)=(4, 0, 3)$ and $\epsilon=0.9$.
 For the value of $\gamma$ we have chosen $\gamma=0.9$, $\gamma=1$ (the Schwarzschild case) and $\gamma=1.1$.
 This figure shows that, at the same angular phase position, the radius of the trajectory is getting increased explicitly with $\gamma$.
 Specially, that results in a significant discrepancy on the trajectory for the $\gamma \neq 1$ case in comparing to that of the Schwarzschild one.